formlio/forml/docs/principles.rst

 Formalization is the prime concept ForML is built upon.
-Having a common *component structure* for ML projects, an *expression API* for their workflows and a generic *data source DSL* describing the required data inputs allows to programmatically handle the entire *project lifecycle*.
+Having a common *component structure* for ML projects, an *expression API* for their workflows and a generic *data source DSL* describing the required data inputs allows to programmatically handle the entire *project life cycle*.
 Moreover, it leads to a cleaner implementation that is easier to maintain, extend or exchange between different environments.